On the switch Markov chain for perfect matchings: Graph classes

 Clearly $S_1\cap S_2=\{\pi:\pi'_k=k'\}=\{\sigma\}$, for a single matching $\sigma$.
 Moreover, it is not difficult to show that there are $2^{k-1}$ ways to extend a partial matching $\pi$ with $\pi'_i=(k+i)'$ for $i\in[k-1]$ to a perfect matching.
 One way is to note that the submatrix induced by rows $[k,n]$ and columns $[k]'$ is a \emph{chain graph}, for which the permanent is easy to compute.
 (See Section~\ref{sec:chain} below and the formula presented there.)
 Thus $|S_1\cap S_2|=1$ and $|S_1|=|S_2|=2^{k-1}$, and hence $|S_1\cup S_2|=2^k-1$.

 Therefore, if the switch chain is started at a random matching in $S_1$, it will need $\Omega(2^n)$ time before it reaches $\sigma$, and it cannot enter $S_2$ before this occurs.
 This gives an $\Omega(2^n)$ lower bound on the mixing time of the chain.
-This argument can be made completely rigorous, see~\cite{Blumbe12} or~\cite{Matthe08}, but we will not do so here.
+This argument can be made completely rigorous, see~\cite{Blumbe12} or~\cite{Matthe08} for details.